-Common Types of Workers Compensation Third Party Negligence Claims
+Common Types of Worker’s Compensation Third-Party Negligence Claims

 - Third-Party Vehicle Accidents.
 Whether or not you work in road construction, it is possible to be injured by a negligent driver while you are on the job.
-Workers in construction zones face this risk, but so does anyone who must be on or near public streets to carry out their job duties – such as making deliveries or running work-related errands, for example.
+Workers in construction zones face this risk, but so does anyone who must be on or near public streets to carry out their job duties, such as making deliveries or running work-related errands, for example.
 If another person caused a traffic accident that injured you while you were on the job, talk to an experienced lawyer today to determine all your options for recovering compensation.

 - Subcontractor Negligence.
-Today’s construction sites – and, increasingly, other types of workplaces as well – are not occupied solely by employees of a single company.
+Today’s construction sites, and increasingly, other types of workplaces as well, are not occupied solely by employees of a single company.
 Due to subcontracting, workers from several employers may work side-by-side.
 When a worker from another company negligently fails to follow safety precautions in a way that causes you harm, you may have a third-party claim against the subcontractor in addition to a worker’s compensation claim.

 - Defective Products.
-Construction and other types of work involve the use of a great deal of specialized equipment, tools, and materials.
-The manufacturers, designers, and distributors of these products have a responsibility to ensure that they are reasonably safe for their intended use.
-If they cannot be made reasonably safe and still do their job, the products must come with warnings to let the user know of the hidden risks, so that he or she can take care to avoid them.
+Construction and other types of work involve the use of a great deal of specialized equipment, tools and materials.
+The manufacturers, designers and distributors of these products have a responsibility to ensure that they are reasonably safe for their intended use.
+If they cannot be made reasonably safe and still do their job, the products must come with warnings to let the user know of the hidden risks so that he or she can take care to avoid them.
 If a product is manufactured or designed in a way that poses a hidden danger, or if it does not come with adequate warnings, anyone injured by that product may be able to seek compensation from the manufacturer, designer, or distributor.

-What to Do If You Are Injured on the Job
+What to Do if You are Injured on the Job

 Third-party negligence can result in serious injuries.
-Traumatic brain and spinal cord injuries, burn injuries, electrocution, broken bones, and other catastrophic harm can occur if another party’s negligence causes an accident.
+Traumatic brain and spinal cord injuries, burn injuries, electrocution, broken bones, and other catastrophic harm can occur when another party’s negligence causes an accident.
 If you’re injured on the job, it is important to take steps to protect your health and your legal rights, including:

 - Get medical attention.
 If the injuries are severe, it’s important to call 911 or have someone else make the call, so that you get help promptly.
 If you haven’t seen a doctor yet, make it your first priority to do so.
 Your doctor will help establish the extent of your injuries and can put you on the road to recovery more quickly.

 - Notify your employer.
 Let your employer know what happened as soon as you can.
 A brief description of the date, time, and what happened to cause your injury is usually enough.
 This notification starts the worker’s compensation process.
-The sooner you notify your employer, the sooner you will receive benefits – or hear about any dispute your employer or the worker’s compensation insurer wants to raise.
+The sooner you notify your employer, the sooner you will receive benefits (or hear about any dispute your employer or the worker’s compensation insurer wants to raise).

 Compassionate Representation That Gets Results